Ourouk/ProjetCinema/doc/protocol.md

   - 0x84: Authentification | No Payload
   - 0x85: Add a movie | No Payload
   - 0x86: Add a movie max number of seat | No Payload
+  - 0x87: Add a Show
-  - 0x87: General Error
+  - 0x88: General Error
-  - 0x88: Auth login received
+  - 0x89: Auth login received

   Status codes: